Get the Remote UX Design Toolkit

 For generating design principles, you can actually use Google Docs or Sheets to collaboratively collect ideas.
 Google’s products are great for remote ideation sessions since most teams already have access, and people are generally familiar with how the tools work.
 Google Sheets is also a cheap and easy way to collaboratively create affinity diagrams.
 Just use the columns as different themes and start moving cells just as you would a post-it.

-Interaction concepting is one of the more difficult activities to facilitate with remote teams as it still requires the use of pen and paper.
+Whether you are a fully remote design company or are working remotely due to circumstances, interaction concepting is one of the more difficult activities to facilitate with remote teams as it still requires the use of pen and paper.
 One solution would be to have everyone sketch out their ideas, take a picture, and post to a channel in Slack.
 However, this requires everyone to have the Slack app.
 You could also consider having the person who is screen sharing collecting and showing the sketches for everyone to see.
 In a pinch, you could also ask everyone to hold up their sketch for everyone to see through the camera.
 Just make sure everyone’s sketching with a heavier pen so it’s easier to see.
 Again, the conversation that takes place is the important part, not the scribbles on the paper, so don’t forget to take notes during the discussion to fully capture all the ideas bouncing around.

 For video conferencing software, we use a combination of Zoom and Google Hangouts Meet.
 Hangouts is great for one-off conversations, but we prefer Zoom for client meetings.
 Learn more about how to Zoom like a pro here.

 The availability of collaborative, online tools have made dispersed workshops more feasible, and in some ways, easier.
 Can you imagine never having to figure out which dongle to use to connect to a conference room projector, or not having to travel with 25 x 30-inch easels again?